element7-io/cookiecutter-aws-ecs-service/README.md

 -  GitOps with an embedded CodePipeline to Continuously Deploy both your Application and Infrastructure.
  - Support for AutoScaling and Scheduled Scaling.
- - Support for ClouwWatch Alerts with SNS Alarm actions.
+ - Support for CloudWatch Alerts with SNS Alarm actions.
  - [Native Container Image Scanning in Amazon ECR](https://aws.amazon.com/blogs/containers/amazon-ecr-native-container-image-scanning/)
 - Support for API Gateway